Last update on 26th-July-2020

 - Always call your Doctor’s office (or ER) before visiting and wear a mask on arrival

-- If at all possible, avoid public transport
+- Avoid public transport

 - Carry antiseptic (alcohol-based) wipes for use after touching frequently used surfaces such as door handles or lift buttons